stefcenti2022/School_District_Analysis/README.md

 Before performing a new analysis of the data, the data contained in the students_complete.csv file needed to be cleaned up to fix any student names with suffixes or prefixes and to replace the math and reading scores for every student in Thomas High School with the value 'NaN' or 'not a number'.
 This replacement will tell the notebook to ignore any rows that contain a value of 'NaN' when used in any math calculations.

 ### Removal of Prefixes and Suffixes
-These 2 images shows a before and after snapshot of the names that were changed.
-In particular, notice that "Dr. xyz" was modified to simply "xyz".
+These 2 images show a before and after snapshot of the names that were changed.
+In particular, notice that "Dr. Richard Scott" was modified to simply "Richard Scott".
+Also, the first file is a snapshot of the excel version of the csv file.
+The second is the data in the notebook after cleaning.

+The rest of this analysis will be referring to the data uploaded into the notebook for this project.

 Before cleaning: